aamickle/MickleLab/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >
       <p>Bettega Lopes</p>
    - align: left
+    image: Bhavana.jpg
+    content: about_Talluri.md
+    image_circular: false # crops the image to make it circular
+    more_info: >
+      <p>Bhavana Talluri</p>
+  - align: right
+    image: zach.jpg
+    content: about_zsmith.md
+    image_circular: false # crops the image to make it circular
+    more_info: >
+      <p>Zach Smith</p>
+  - align: left
     image: Gabbie-headhsot.jpg
     content: about_Robilotto.md